freejstone/Percolator-RESET/README.md

 * run_extra_decoy.sh: Conducts Percolator-RESET+ files from on files from narrow_search_sep.sh and open_search_sep.sh.
 * run_single_decoy_var.sh: Conducts Percolator-RESET files from on files from narrow_search.sh and open_search.sh, with varying seeds.
 * run_extra_decoy_var.sh: Conducts Percolator-RESET+ files from on files from narrow_search_sep.sh and open_search_sep.sh, with varying seeds.
-* percolator_summary.R: Does peptide-level competition for Percolator.
+* percolator_summary.R: Does peptide/stem-level competition for Percolator.

 For files under entrapment_runs/:
 * combine_fasta.R: Prepares the in-sample and entrapment sequences with decreasing in-sample proportion (100\%, 75\%, 50\%, 25\%).